lukearend/osrs-hiscores/README.md

 There are also environment variables defining filenames at each stage of the data pipeline.

-Defaults for these variables are defined in `.env.default` and imported whenever a `make` target is run.
+Defaults for all environment variables are defined in `.env.default` and imported whenever a `make` target is run.
 If a file called `.env` exists, any settings there will override those in `.env.default`.

 Dependencies
 ------------

 * Python 3.9 or greater (download [here](https://www.python.org/downloads/))
 * Docker (download [here](https://docs.docker.com/get-docker/))
-* AWS account with credentials installed in `~/.aws` directory (a free tier account can be created [here](https://aws.amazon.com/free))
+* AWS account with credentials installed in `~/.aws` directory (create account [here](https://aws.amazon.com/free))

 Methods
 -------

 * Data were scraped for the top 2 million players on the OSRS hiscores.
 Data consists of xp, rank, and level in each OSRS skill and overall, along with rank and score stats for clue scrolls, minigames and bosses.
 * Account data were deduplicated, sorted and subsampled to keep skill level columns only.
 After deduplication, 1999625 records remained.
 Each record is a length-23 vector giving an account's levels in the 23 OSRS skills.
-* Accounts were segmented into 2000 clusters based on similarity of skills for three different sets of feature columns, or 'splits', of the dataset:
+* Accounts were segmented into 2000 clusters based on similarity of skills for three different sets of feature columns, or dataset 'splits':
   * `all`: all 23 OSRS skills
   * `cb`: the 7 combat skills
   * `noncb`: the 16 non-combat skills
-* For each split of the dataset, clustering resulted in a set of 2000 cluster centroids (with dimensionality 23, 7 or 16) and a cluster ID associated with each player.
+* For each split of the dataset, clustering produced a set of 2000 cluster centroids (with dimensionality 23, 7 or 16) and a cluster ID associated with each player.
 Clustering was performed with a standard implementation of k-means using the L2 distance.
 * Cluster centroids were projected from their ambient dimensionality to 3D space using UMAP.
-Splits `all` and `noncb` used UMAP parameters `n_neighbors=10,  min_dist=0.25`; split `cb` used `n_neighbors=20, min_dist=0.25`.
+UMAP parameters `n_neighbors=10` and `min_dist=0.25` were used for splits `all` and `noncb`; `n_neighbors=20` and `min_dist=0.25` were used for split `cb`.
 * Quartiles (the 0, 25, 50, 75 and 100th percentiles) in each skill were computed by aggregating the accounts belonging to each cluster.
 * The clustering results were assembled into a serialized data file.
 Player stats were written to a database to provide quick result lookups.
 The final application makes use of these two resources.